Before an applicant can apply for a scholarship from the Jazzamba School of Music, he/she must:

 - Minor Instrumental Focus Scholarship: open to students with a minor degree in an instrument other than the piano, guitar, sax or drums

-The full value of Jazzamba scholarships go from $3000 to $5000 USD per school year.
+The full value of a Jazzamba scholarship is $5000 USD per school year.
 This is the current cost of education per student, depending on the courses and instrument.

 Scholarships shall be granted based on the need of the student (up to 100%).
 The following years shall also be based on their participation and grades.